Ernst Oswald Johannes Westphal

-Ernst Oswald Johannes Gotthard Gotthilf Westphal (Khalava in Venda, South Africa, 1919 - Bredasdorp near Cape Town, South Africa, 27 November 1990), was a South African linguist and an expert in Bantu and Khoisan languages.
+Ernst Oswald Johannes Gotthard Gotthilf Westphal (Khalavha in Venda, South Africa, 1919 - Bredasdorp near Cape Town, South Africa, 27 November 1990) was a South African linguist and an expert in Bantu and Khoisan languages.
 From 1949 to 1962 he taught at the School of Oriental and African Studies (SOAS), University of London.

 Biography

 Ernst Westphal was born at Khalava in Venda, the son of German Lutheran missionary parents.
 His father was Gotthard Westphal and his grandfather, also Ernst Westphal, was with his wife Wilhelmine the teacher and mentor of Solomon Plaatje.
 Already as a child E.O.J.
 Westphal was fluent in German, English, and Afrikaans, like many South Africans.
 His first and native language, however, was Venda, and as a child he was initiated into the partly secret Venda rites for young men.